Dien Bien Phu: A Trip To The Verdun In The Jungle 65 Years Later (Part 2 of 3)

 While I read these accounts, I tried my best to imagine the horror that it must have been.
 Despite my best efforts, I couldn’t see it.
 For that, I’m grateful.
 The suffering in this place was monumental, which I guess is why I was standing at a monument to it.
 Where once there had been only death, there were now trees and bamboo forests rustling in the breeze.
 Unlike the other hill-forts in this valley, this one had remained an entirely a monument to what had happened.

-After a while I looked back at the bronze soldiers with whom's shadow we were hiding in.
-For some reason, it had escaped me to ask what the saying on the flag meant.
+After a while I looked back at the bronze soldiers in whose shadow we were hiding from the relentless sun, for some reason it had escaped me to ask what the saying on the flag meant.

 “What does that mean up there on the flag?”
 I asked.